brackendev/GistBrowser-Pharo/README.md

 ## Note

-* Due to constraints of the public Gist API, the UX is (currently) not as smooth as I prefer.
-(Multiple API requests have to be made to get the entire content of a Gist.
-Even getting the starred status of a Gist requires a unique API request.)
+* Due to limitations of the public Gist API, the UX is not as smooth as I prefer.
+Multiple API requests have to be made to get the entire content of a Gist.
+Even getting the starred status of a Gist requires a unique API request.

 ## TODO